-European Parliament to keep public in dark on MEP expenses
+EU parliament to keep public in dark on MEP expenses

 By Nikolaj Nielsen and Peter Teffer

-Note: This article was updated on 3 July, 12:36PM, to include two corrections.
-MEP Heidi Hautala is vice-president of the European Parliament, not of the Greens group; and according to her only three of five S&D members voted against - not all five.